 How to Strengthen Fine Motor Skills with Modelling Clay

-Use modeling clay in these fun child-led activities that support creative play.
+Use modeling clay in these fun child-led activities that provide fine motor play.
 The clay is ideal for strengthening fine motor muscles while supporting imagination and independent play.

 This post contains affiliate links.
 Privacy and Disclosure